Ka Lok One

 Instead of really getting into the dance thing, Alan got into community organizing and emceeing.
 Alan stayed a closet Locker until about 2008.
 He eventually started taking classes at the old GroovMekanex Head Quarters soaking all he could from all the members.
 GM members such as Chaz and Mikey P really took Alan under their wing and pushed Alan to improve his Locking.
 Alan’s previous experiences helped him excel pretty quickly.

-With the actual dance Alan was learning, he was also learned about the culture and history from Chaz, Doc, and other dance community members.
+Along with learning moves, groove and technique, Alan was able to learn about the culture and history from Chaz, Doc, and other dance community members.
 The fact that many of these stories were not documented is what pushed Alan to eventually pursue his master’s degree with his thesis focusing on the early history of Bay Area street dance.

 Alan has also made efforts to combine community work and street dancing by creating various youth street dance programs as well as throwing street dance events and competitions as community fundraisers.

 Alan would eventually join GroovMekanex in 2013 after a performance at the Renegades Anniversary.

 KaLok1 shot outs: RT2, IOY, Varriable Narratives, Praxis Roks, Hillside Funk, K-Movement, SPC

 Many folks have been wondering what the hech Ka Lok One means so here it goes…